jbrak/GCSE_CS/README.md

 ## Random Number Guesser
 The computer generates a random number between 0-10 and you have to guess what it is.
 The computer will tell you if you are too high or too low

+## Password Cheaker
+You type in a password and the computer cheaks if it is the right length and if it matches your name